jundalisay/superblist/content/en/research/smith/theory-moral-sentiments/part-5/chapter-2a.md

 However, either of them may easily have too much of the other's manners.
 The extreme coldness and dull formality in youth, is ridiculous.
 The levity, carelessness, and vanity in old age, is contemptible.

-15 Custom has led us to peculiar characters and manners appropriate to each rank and profession.
+{{< s v="15" >}} Custom has led us to peculiar characters and manners appropriate to each rank and profession.

 These characters and manners sometimes have a propriety independent of custom.
 If we considered all the circumstances which naturally affect the characters and manners in each state of life, we should approve of their propriety for their own sakes.

 The propriety of a person's behaviour does not depend on its suitableness to any one circumstance of his situation.

 It depends on all the circumstances which we feel should naturally call on his attention, when we bring his case home to ourselves.

 We disapprove of a man who is so much occupied by any circumstance as to entirely neglect the rest, because it was not properly adjusted to all the circumstances of his situation.

-If his circumstance required his whole attention, his emotion perhaps would not exceed what we should= entirely sympathize with, and approve of.
+If his circumstance required his whole attention, his emotion perhaps would not exceed what we should:
+- entirely sympathize with, and
+- approve of.

 A parent can privately express grief on the loss of an only son, without blame.
 But it would be unpardonable in an army general.